-While I was taking part in the Great Breweries Marathon last weekend, I realized that there are a lot of comparisons between running a marathon and setting up a Marketing Automation tool, so I listed the eight comparisons I saw (yes, during a marathon you have quite some time to think…).
+While I was taking part in the Great Breweries Marathon in May, I realized that there are a lot of comparisons between running a marathon and setting up a Marketing Automation tool.
+That's why I listed the 8 comparisons I saw (yes, during a marathon you have quite some time to think…).

 1. You don’t decide the night before - you prepare

 When you decide to run a marathon, you don’t do it on the day of the marathon itself or the night before.
 You can run 5 or 10 kilometres “unprepared”, but don’t try that with a marathon or you may end up in hospital… A marathon preparation scheme is a minimum of 12 weeks, or even a couple of months, so that you can prepare step by step and let your body adapt to the efforts needed.

 The same goes for Marketing Automation: you don’t order a marketing automation tool on a sunny Monday without any prior thinking about how the tool will fit within your marketing approach, without defining the automated flows in advance, without looking to see if you have the right data and content, or without looking at your team’s skills and the impact on them.
 All these steps are part of the “preparation scheme” leading to the implementation of your Marketing Automation tool.

 2. Set yourself an ambitious but realistic goal